 Declaring Conflicts of interest

-For Directors there are five occasions when conflicts of interest should be declared:
+For Directors there are five occasions when conflicts of interest should be declared, at each point this should be notified to the Company Secretary, to be added to the PIA Director’s Conflict of Interest Register:

-- pre-selection: any prospective Director should be asked to complete a Declaration of Interests form prior to confirmation of appointment.
+- pre-selection: any prospective Director should be asked to inform PIA of any Declaration of Interests prior to confirmation of appointment.

-- on arrival: every new Director should review and update the Declaration of Interests form at the time of appointment.
+- on arrival: every new Director should review and reconfirm any Declaration of Interests at the time of appointment.

 - annually: the Directors should review, update as necessary and confirm their Declaration of Interests each year.